Monarchy in Saskatchewan: Canadian Royal Family

 King George VI and Queen Elizabeth paid a visit in 1939, for which more than 100,000 people converged on Saskatoon.

 Sovereigns and their consorts who have visited Saskatoon include King Edward VIII as Prince of Wales in 1919, King George VI and Queen Elizabeth in 1939, and Queen Elizabeth II and the Duke of Edinburgh, as Princess Elizabeth in 1951 and afterwards as Queen in 1959, 1978, 1987 and 2005.
-Other members of the Royal Family who have visited include Princess Margaret, Countess of Snowdon in 1980, the Charles, Prince of Wales in 2001, Princess Anne in 1982 and in 2004, the Prince Andrew and Sarah, the Duke and Duchess of York in 1989, and the Prince Edward in 1978.
+Other members of the Royal Family who have visited include Princess Margaret, Countess of Snowdon in 1980, Charles, Prince of Wales in 2001, Princess Anne in 1982 and in 2004, Prince Andrew and Sarah, the Duke and Duchess of York in 1989, and the Prince Edward in 1978.
 On the cross-country tour of King George VI and Queen Elizabeth in 1939, the Saskatoon StarPhoenix reported that "royal weather and a royal crowd greeted Canada's King and Queen in Saskatoon Saturday afternoon.
 One hundred and fifty thousand persons lost their hearts to the tall, square-shouldered Monarch and his unbelievably gracious consort."

 After witnessing the best horsemanship and steer-throwing exhibitions the "Wild West" could produce, the Prince of Wales proved to 20,000 ranchers, cattlemen and cowboys here today that bucking broncos held no terrors for their future King ...
 At his request a wiry little mustang, untamed and unbroken, was brought out fresh from the paddock, while the huge crowd gasped in surprise.
 The Prince gained the saddle gracefully, and held it until the little mount was exhausted by its efforts to unseat him.